-- Under the overall guidance and support of the international HIA Coordinator, lead the implementation of the three provincial human impact assessments in Cabo Delgado, Sofala and Maputo Province. - In coordination and with support from the HIA Coordinator, prepare all relevant fieldwork material (questionnaires, interview guides, reporting templates, etc), based on the workplan defined for the preparation of these studies. - In coordination and with support from the HIA Coordinator, collect background and secondary information and data and prepare literature review. - Organize all operational aspects (meetings, venues, etc.) relating to the initial inception phase taking place at the beginning of the project. - Manage all operational and logistical requirements of the HIA fieldwork in in Cabo Delgado, Sofala and Maputo Province, including liaising with local counterparts, authorities, etc. - Produce the three, standalone provincial HIA reports for Cabo Delgado, Sofala and Maputo Province, as per the methodologies and workplans outlined in the HIA Inception Report. - Supports with inputs the work by the International HIA Coordinator in drafting the HIA Synthesis report, outlining work plans and defining specific deliverables. - Engage with UNDP, MEF, provincial authorities, local CSOs and other relevant stakeholders, as per the requirements of the assignment. - Participate and contribute to the dissemination of findings and recommendations coming of the HIA exercise in Mozambique.
+- Under the overall guidance and support of the HIA international experts, lead the implementation of the three provincial human impact assessments in Cabo Delgado, Sofala and Maputo Province. - In coordination and with support from the HIA international experts, prepare all relevant fieldwork material (questionnaires, interview guides, reporting templates, etc.), based on the workplan defined for the preparation of these studies. - Contribute to the preparation of the Inception report and workplan. - In coordination and with support from the HIA international experts, collect background and secondary information and data and prepare a summary of critical themes derived from a joint desk review of relevant documents, as part of the inception phase of the project. - Organize all operational aspects (meetings, venues, etc.) relating to the initial inception phase taking place at the beginning of the project. - Manage all operational and logistical requirements of the HIA fieldwork in in Cabo Delgado, Sofala and Maputo Province, including liaising with local counterparts, authorities, etc.

+- Produce the three, standalone provincial HIA reports for Cabo Delgado, Sofala and Maputo Province, as per the methodologies and workplans outlined in the HIA Inception Report. - Supports the work by the International HIA Advisor with inputs to the HIA Synthesis report while it is being drafted, outlining work plans and defining specific deliverables. - Engage with UNDP, MEF, provincial authorities, local CSOs and other relevant stakeholders, as per the requirements of the assignment. - Participate and contribute to the dissemination of findings and recommendations coming of the HIA exercise in Mozambique.

-In addition to the work to be done by the Mozambican-based research institute, policy think tank or consultancy firm contracted for these HIA studies, UNDP will hire the services of an international expert who will act as HIA Coordinator and will be responsible for the following tasks:
+In addition to the work to be done by the Mozambican-based research institute, policy think tank or consultancy firm contracted for these HIA studies, UNDP will hire the services of two international experts who will be responsible for the following tasks:

-- Lead the overall implementation of the HIA assignment in Mozambique, ensuring coherence throughout the exercise and providing a common narrative of all aspects and parts of this assignment. - In close coordination with the team of national experts and the research institute or firm hired to work on this HIA project, lead work during the inception phase as well as the preparation of the Inception report and workplan. - Advice the national team of experts on methodological matters and ensure the HIA conform to international standards for this type of assessments. - Coordinate with the national team of experts the preparation of the three provincial human impact assessments, providing quality assurance support where necessary. - Participate in the fieldwork for the three human impact assessments in Cabo Delgado, Sofala and Maputo province and contribute to this work as per the work plan defined for this assignment. - Lead on the preparation of the synthesis report. - Lead engagement with UNDP and other stakeholders involved in the assignment. - Participate and contribute to the dissemination of findings and recommendations coming of the HIA exercise in Mozambique.
+- Guide the overall implementation of the HIA assignment in Mozambique, ensuring coherence throughout the exercise and providing a common narrative of all aspects and parts of this assignment. - In close coordination with the team of national experts hired to work on this HIA project, work together on methodological aspects relevant to the HIA during the inception phase, and contribute to the preparation of the Inception report and workplan. - Conduct a desk review of documents as part of the inception phase of the project. - Advice the team of national experts on methodological matters and ensure the HIA conforms to international standards for this type of assessments. - Advice the national team of experts regarding the preparation of the three provincial human impact assessments, providing technical advice and quality assurance support where necessary. - Provide backstopping support during the fieldwork phase for the three human impact assessments in Cabo Delgado, Sofala and Maputo province. - Coordinate the preparation of the synthesis report and be the penholder for the preparation of the synthesis report. - Lead on the sections in the synthesis report on "A DRR perspective to COVID-19" and "The long-term consequences of COVID-19". - Conduct qualitative interviews in Mozambique with the NGO and IO sector organisations, such as WHO, UNICEF, UNDP, World Bank, EU Echo, Save the Children, World Vision, Oxfam, Care, national Mozambican NGOs, etc. to try to document the impact of COVID-19 on smaller NGOs providing social assistance and social protection services to vulnerable populations. - Participate and contribute to the dissemination of findings and recommendations coming of the HIA exercise in Mozambique.